 ‘Because we know the outcome, the story has a deep poignancy.
 But Clendinnen does not just plod through the familiar sad story of oppression.
 Hers is a lyrical account that draws us into its passionate heart.’

 ‘A masterful book, elegantly conceived and written with narrative brilliance.
-Clendinnen is witty, incisively poetic and flawed with humanity.’
+Clendinnen is witty, incisively poetic.’

 ‘Enthralling, and masterful in its prose…Clendinnen’s characters come vividly to life in her poetically written and compelling story.’